jiahao42/jiahao42.github.io/index.md

 * to restore source code from compiled/obfuscated shenanigans
 * to discover vulnerabilities & identify malicious behavior in code

+I also believe that we should be friends with *synthesized personality*. #agi

 ## Experience

 <details markdown="1" open>